delvtech/agent0/README.md

 anvil
 ```

-if you wish to execute ape CLI.
+if you wish to execute ape against a local foundry backend.
 To use apeworx with elfpy, clone and sym link the hyperdrive repo, into `hyperdrive_solidity/`, i.e.:

 ```bash
 git clone https://github.com/element-fi/hyperdrive.git ../hyperdrive